MAQUIA CAPITAL ACQUISITION COR - GuruFocus.com

 Miami, FL, Nov.
-02, 2022 (GLOBE NEWSWIRE) -- Maquia Capital Acquisition Corporation (“Maquia” or the “Company”) ( “MAQC”, “MAQCU”, “MAQCW”) announced today that Maquia Investments North America, LLC (the “Sponsor”) will increase its contribution to Maquia’s trust account from $0.0333 to $0.045 for each share of Class A common stock (as further detailed below), in connection with the stockholder vote to approve an amendment to its charter to extend the date by which Maquia has to complete an initial business combination from November 7, 2022 to May 7, 2023, or such earlier date as determined by the Company’s board of directors (the “Charter Extension”).
+03, 2022 (GLOBE NEWSWIRE) -- Maquia Capital Acquisition Corporation (“Maquia” or the “Company”) ( “MAQC”, “MAQCU”, “MAQCW”) announced today that its special meeting in lieu of annual meeting of stockholders (the “Meeting”), which was originally scheduled for Tuesday, November 1, 2022 and was postponed to Thursday, November 3, 2022, has been adjourned to 10 a.m., Eastern Time, on November 4, 2022.
+At the Meeting, stockholders will be asked to vote on a proposal to approve an extension of the date by which Maquia must consummate an initial business combination from November 7, 2022 to May 7, 2023, or such earlier date as determined by the Company’s board of directors (the “Charter Extension”).

-As a result of the above change, if the Charter Extension is approved and implemented, the Sponsor or its designees will contribute to the Company as a loan an aggregate of $ 0.045 for each share of Class A commons stock that is not redeemed, for each calendar month (commencing on November 7, 2022 and on the 7th day of each subsequent month) until May 7, 2023 (each, an “Extension Period”), or portion thereof, that is needed to complete an initial business combination (the “Contribution”).
-For example, if the Company take until February 7, 2023, to complete its initial business combination, which would represent three calendar months, the Sponsor or its designees would make aggregate Contributions resulting in a redemption amount of approximately $10.485 per unredeemed share, in comparison to the current redemption amount of $10.35 per share.

-Each Contribution will be deposited in the trust account within five (5) business days from the beginning of such calendar month (or portion thereof).
-Accordingly, if the Charter Extension is approved and the Company needs until May 7, 2023, which is the full amount of time permitted by the Charter Extension, to complete its initial business combination, the redemption amount per share at the meeting for such business combination or the Company’s subsequent liquidation will be approximately $10.62 per share, in comparison to the current redemption amount of $10.35 per share (assuming no public shares are redeemed).

 About Maquia Capital Acquisition Corporation